pauradev/pages/pages/01.Blog/03.Product-updates/07.new-items-have-arrived-for-fall/item.md

 PRM65DRS

 ## What Items Are You Excited For?
 Are you excited to add your designs to any of these new items?
 If so, let us know which ones down below!
-If you were hoping to see something different in our fall line-up, let us know what you want to see!
+If you were hoping to see something different in our fall lineup, let us know what you want to see!